UK Value Investor

 By now I’m fairly sure that you’re suffering from Brexit fatigue; I know I am.
 So I’m going to keep this as short as possible and then, hopefully, avoid the topic for a while.

 The initial impact of the vote to leave the EU was, perhaps unsurprisingly, to induce a state of almost blind panic.
-Of course that was simply an emotional response; a knee-jerk overreaction which any good student of the markets should have expected.
+Of course, that was simply an emotional response; a knee-jerk overreaction that any good student of the markets should have expected.

 The FTSE 100 is up by about 1%